sprice/stratum-obsidian/README.md

 > **Requires a Stratum account**
 >
 > Stratum is an open-source plugin paired with a [Stratum](https://stratumnotes.com) account.
 You need an account and internet access, but the core workflow is free to start.
-Sign-in, Zotero auth, and sync all run through Stratum's service.
-The same architecture will support server-side enrichment features in the future.
+Sign-in, Zotero auth, sync, and enrichment all run through Stratum's service.

 ## Features

 - Search your Zotero library inside Obsidian.
 - Create literature notes with readable filenames, aliases, and useful frontmatter.
+- Sync personal and group Zotero libraries.
 - Pull in all your Zotero notes and annotations.
 - Group highlights by color, with deep links back to Zotero.
-- Auto-sync your literature notes with updates from Zotero without overwriting your own changes.
+- Auto-sync your literature notes on startup, on focus, and on a configurable interval.
 - Rewrite only Stratum's managed section and preserve everything below `## My Notes`.
 - Mark notes as deleted if the source item disappears from Zotero instead of deleting the file from your vault.
+- Insert `[@citekey]` pandoc citations and auto-manage a `stratum.bib` file.
+- Enrich notes with citation counts, impact metrics, open access links, topics, keywords, funder data, and more via OpenAlex.

 ## Install